-Contract governance too
+Contract governance

-GenesisCare plans to implement an electronic system to assist in our management of contracts and associated risks.
+GenesisCare is in the process of implementing an electronic system to assist in our management of contracts and associated risks.

-This system will store the results of the Questionnaire, including the score / rating assigned to the supplier and will be used in the ongoing risk assessment regarding modern slavery and responsible business practices.
+This system stores the results of the Questionnaire, including the score / rating assigned to the supplier and will be used in the ongoing risk assessment regarding modern slavery and responsible business practices.